SEPTA: Passes

 Several types of passes are available that allow a certain number of trips on transit and/or Regional Rail for a specified amount of time.
 These passes are only available on a SEPTA Key card.
 Paper passes have been discontinued.

 The TransPass costs $31 weekly and $116 monthly and can be used for all transit rides within the time period.
 The TransPass is valid on Regional Rail for riders traveling between Zone 1 and Center City stations or the Airport Line.
 The TransPass can be used anywhere on Regional Rail on weekends and major holidays.

 The TrailPass is available either weekly or monthly and can be used on Regional Rail up to the zone printed on the pass along with all transit rides within the time period.
 Prices for the TrailPass are based on fare zones reflecting distance from Center City Philadelphia.
 TrailPasses have anywhere privileges on weekends and major holidays.

 The Cross County Pass costs $38.50 weekly and $143.75 monthly and can be used for all transit rides and all Regional Rail trips outside Center City Philadelphia within the time period.
 The pass can be used with a payment of an additional Zone 1 fare for travel into Center City Philadelphia.
 Cross County Passes have anywhere privileges on weekends and holidays.

 The One-Day Anywhere FleX Pass (formerly called the One-Day Independence Pass) can be used for up to 10 trips in one day on transit and Regional Rail services, with an individual pass $16.25 and a three-pass bundle $43.75.
 An additional charge of $5 per individual pass must be paid for Regional Rail travel in New Jersey.

 The One-Day Neighborhood FleX Pass can be used on transit and Regional Rail, between Zone 2 and Center City Stations for 10 trips costing $12.50 for one day and $33.75 for a three-pass bundle.
 Additional surcharge applies to riders using the Neighborhood FleX Pass beyond Zone 2 stations on Regional Rail.

 The One-Day Convenience Pass allows for 8 rides on transit services in one day for $7.50, while the Three-Day Convenience Pass allows for 24 rides on transit services in a 72-hour period for $19.
 The pass is not valid on Regional Rail.

-SEPTA offers the SEPTA Key University Pass to college students at University of Pennsylvania, Temple University, Drexel University, University of the Arts, and Saint Joseph's University.
+SEPTA offers the SEPTA Key University Pass to college students at University of Pennsylvania, Temple University, Drexel University, and Saint Joseph's University.
 These passes can be monthly or semester-based, and allow 960 rides over the course of the semester; fares are discounted by approximately 10 percent.